lnkhamalah/medical-transportation-system-design/06-data-design/validation-and-matching-rules.md

 The system handles transportation requests that may include PII and healthcare-adjacent data.
 Validation rules must preserve billing defensibility and prevent cross-tenant exposure.

+Additionally, this system supports a **human-in-the-loop billing workflow** where structured trip data is translated into billing-ready output and reviewed prior to final accounting entry.
+Validation rules must support both operational accuracy and billing accuracy.

 ---

 ## 1. Tenant Isolation Rules (Critical)